wilfredinni/javascript-cheatsheet/docs/cheatsheet/basics.md

 ## The console.log Function

-The `console.log()` function in JavaScript is used to print output to the console.
+The `console.log()` function is used to print output to the console.
 This can be very useful for debugging, as it allows you to output the values of variables at different points in your code, or to output messages that help you understand the flow of execution in your code.

 ```javascript
 console.log("Hello, World!"); // prints "Hello, World!" to the console